mariakosar/frack/README.md

 1. Get a free FracFocus dataset at https://fracfocus.org/data-download.

 2. Use `ffr.R` script to clean the FracFocus data.
-Please note that `is.cas_f` function is directly based on source code for `is.cas` function from `webchem` package: https://www.rdocumentation.org/packages/webchem/versions/1.1.2/topics/is.cas.
+Citation: `is.cas_f` function is directly based on source code for `is.cas` function from `webchem` package: https://www.rdocumentation.org/packages/webchem/versions/1.1.2/topics/is.cas.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>